cyberlord8/ClassRFC5322/README.md

 # This is a work in progress!

+I'll be updating as I actually start using the class in a project.

 Class to parse and compose RFC5322 Internet Message Format messages.

 Static classes may be called ClassRFC5322::methodName(paramaters);